 Not all CPAPs are the same size or weight.
-The smaller and more compact ones tend to be more expensive, but they should be prioritized if you travel frequently.
+The smaller and more compact ones tend to be more expensive, but these factors should be prioritized if you travel frequently.
 If you aren’t sure how large the CPAP you’re considering is, check the dimensions of the carrying case.
-Also keep in mind how much space you have available next to your bed (i.e., night stand, table, etc.).
+Also keep in mind how much space you have available next to your bed (i.e., nightstand, table, etc.).

 What good is a CPAP machine if the airflow generator keeps you awake all night?
-Noise has been a common flaw in CPAP machines, they’ve become much quieter in recent years.
-Still,the quieter the machine, the better.
-CPAP noise is measured in dbA (a-wight decibels).
+Noise has been a common flaw in CPAP machines, although they’ve become much quieter in recent years.
+Still, the quieter the machine, the better.
+CPAP noise is measured in dbA (A-weighted decibels).
 Compare products to get a sense for a low rating.

 Pressurized air is very dry, which can cause dryness and irritation of the mouth and throat.
-Humidifiers can be built-in or detachable — or sold separately!
-Before you buy, check the size of the reservoir.
-A larger reservoir means the CPAP can be used for a longer period of time before it needs to be refilled.
+Humidifiers can be built-in or detachable—or sold separately!
+Before you buy a CPAP, check the size of the reservoir.
+A larger reservoir means the CPAP can be used for a longer period before it needs to be refilled.

 To come up with the best CPAP machines, we cross-referenced product tests (both by companies and individuals); applied critical analytics to hundreds of customer experiences; researched the policies, principles, credentials, and methodologies of manufacturers; and also cited credible medical authorities on particular brands.
-In short, we strived to put ourselves in your position.
-The only difference is we did the research for you.
+In short, we strived to put ourselves in your position while we did the research for you.

-Here is the criteria we used to compile this list:
+Here are the criteria we used to compile this list:

 - Size: A good CPAP machine, even if it is not travel-sized, should be small enough to maneuver easily.